SilentCog/trailingwhitespace.com/contents/articles/i3-xquartz/index.md

 ![i3 Configuration Wizard](images/i3-config-wizard-2-big.png)

-Configure as you would any other way.
+Now you can configure i3 and your Xquartz apps as you would normally.